 The healthcare reform law encourages the development of “accountable care” models, and Humana has had accountable care relationships for more than 25 years.
-Many of the providers we work with are accountable for the health of the population they serve and the cost of treating those patients.
+Many of the doctors and other healthcare providers we work with are accountable for the health of the population they serve and the cost of treating those patients.
 When quality and efficiency measures are met, they are rewarded.

-Our experience shows that when providers are given incentives to improve outcomes, quality and costs, better results follow when compared to those in traditional, fee-for-service Medicare:
+Our experience shows that when care providers are given incentives to improve outcomes, quality and costs, better results follow when compared to those in traditional, fee-for-service Medicare:

 Here are some ways technology is helping Humana members:

 Care management at Humana includes multi-disciplinary teams that connect people with chronic conditions to the resources and services they need.
 Care managers stay in touch by phone, nurses and social workers visit face-to-face, and community health educators connect Humana members with community and social services.

 Some people stay in care management programs.
 Others are in for a short time—for example, when they transition from hospital to home.
 These programs are making a difference in quality of life.
 Humana’s chronic care program lowered hospitalizations by 40% for those at highest risk for frequent admissions, resulted in a 26% improvement in two-year odds of survival, and allowed members to spend more than one million more days at home over the past four years than they would have experienced without the program, Humana studies from 2014-2016 found.

 New medical clinics follow the example of integrated healthcare providers that work to treat the whole patient.